al2na/researchBlog/template/posts/2014_07_28_vignetteAnalysis.md

 * Reproducibility: One issue that may come up is how to make sure that you or someone else can directly reproduce the work in your package.
 Again, Hadley Wickham and the `rstudio` team have been thinking about this, and there is now the [`packrat` package](http://rstudio.github.io/packrat/) to make a project completely self-contained with all of it's dependencies.

-*Edit* - added note on reproducibility at the end.
+*Edit 2014-07-28* - added note on reproducibility at the end.